cassidyjames/cassidyjames.github.io/_posts/2023-07-31-stars-thumbs-app-ratings-reviews-odrs.md

 Even back in 2009, TechCrunch pointed out that [the Apple App Store's five-star rating shared the same problems](https://techcrunch.com/2009/09/22/youtube-comes-to-a-5-star-realization-its-ratings-are-useless/).

-Specifically in the case of the Open Desktop Ratings (ODRS) displayed in app stores like GNOME Software, I've personally heard from app developers that a five-star rating system seems ill-suited when there are few total ratings; if just a few people give the app a low rating, it looks like the app is low quality—and it's hard to get people to update those ratings, even after any raised issues are fixed.
+Specifically in the case of the [Open Desktop Ratings Service](https://odrs.gnome.org/) (ODRS) which is used to display ratings and reviews in app stores like GNOME Software, I've personally heard from app developers that a five-star rating system seems ill-suited when there are few total ratings; if just a few people give the app a low rating, it looks like the app is low quality—and it's hard to get people to update those ratings, even after any raised issues are fixed.

-## What's wrong with written reviews
+## What's wrong with written reviews?

 Five-star ratings often come with free-form written reviews to explain _why_ a specific rating was given, but these have their own problems, too.